-Admission to the secondary cycle at the European School Copenhagen will be opened in 2018/19 for the grades S1-S2 (equivalent to a Danish 6th and 7th grade).
-In 2019 the school will open for admission to S5 and in 2021 the school will offer all grades of the secondary cycle.
+Admission to the secondary cycle at the European School Copenhagen will be opened in 2018/19 for the grades S1-S2 (equivalent to the Danish 6th and 7th grade).
+In August 2019, the school will open for admission to S5 and from August 2021, the school will offer all grades of the secondary cycle.

 The European School Copenhagen follows the curriculum set by the European Schools.
 In S1-3 pupils follow a common curriculum and most subjects are taught in the pupil’s mother tongue (L1 – the language of the section).
 In S1 the pupils begin to study a second foreign language (L3).

 In S3, all pupils study human sciences and religion or ethics in their first foreign language (L2).
 In secondary year 2, Latin is offered as an option.
 In secondary year 3, pupils who chose Latin in year 2 continue to study it.
 For the other pupils, ICT is offered as an option.

 In S4 and 5, the compulsory course in integrated science is subdivided into physics, chemistry and biology, and pupils may choose between the advanced or the normal course in mathematics.
 Other options include economics, a third foreign language and Ancient Greek.